State's new cases surge by 5,557, deaths subside to 57 but toll rises to fourth in nation

 Nation

 Since the first death was reported six months ago on Feb.
-29, the national toll has risen to 222,063, a rise of a world-high 1,011, according to Johns Hopkins.
-The last time it was four digits was Sept.
-23 at 1,099.
-Worldometers.info has tabulated 227,409 deaths with an increase of 1,225.
+29, the national toll has risen to 223,000, a rise of a world-high 824, according to Johns Hopkins.
+Worldometers.info has tabulated 228,381 deaths with an increase of 973.

 New York has the most deaths in the nation at 33,377, with Johns Hopkins reporting 6 more after a high of 799 in April.
 Hopkins lists confirmed and probable deaths, with the latter not a positive case.